rahul-gupta-2004/cross-browser-testing/README.md

-# Cross-Browser Testing
+# Cross-Browser Testing with Selenium

 ## Overview

-This project demonstrates cross-browser testing using Selenium WebDriver with Python.
-It includes a simple HTML file and a Python script to test the HTML file across different browsers: Chrome, Firefox, and Edge.
+This project uses Selenium WebDriver with Python to perform cross-browser testing on a simple HTML page.
+The goal is to ensure that the website is compatible across different web browsers, including Chrome, Firefox, and Edge.

 ## Project Structure